 The simple answer is that your Medigap premium is personal.
 It’s based on the plan you choose, the insurance company you buy from, and several details about you.
 Think of it less like buying a product off the shelf and more like getting a tailored service.
 The price is calculated based on a combination of factors, from the way insurance companies structure their rates to your age and where you live in the Sunshine State.
 Understanding these factors is the first step to finding a plan that fits your budget without sacrificing the coverage you need.

-How Florida Prices Medigap Premiums
+How Are Medigap Premiums Priced in Florida?

 Insurance companies in Florida use one of three methods to set your Medigap premiums.
 Knowing which method a company uses can help you anticipate how your costs might change over time.